spacelaxy/comment-lens/README.md

 ## 📚 Documentation Generation

 Comment Lens can generate beautiful Markdown documentation from your code comments.
-Simply right-click in any supported file and select "Generate Documentation" to convert your comments into organized documentation.
+Use the Command Palette to run "Generate Documentation from File" and convert your comments into organized documentation.

 **Features:**
 - Convert JSDoc, JavaDoc, XML docs, and more to Markdown
 - Automatic table of contents generation
 - Group by type (functions, classes, methods)
 - Extract and format code examples
-- Customizable templates and styling

 ## 🎨 Dividers and Comment Boxes